Lick Observatory Telescopes Index

 • Operate at very low temperature (around -85 degrees F) which makes it possible to make very long exposures of up to a hour or more

-• Are often larger than typical digital camera CCDs
+• Are often larger than typical home digital camera CCDs

-By today's standards, an 8 megapixel astronomical CCD is small.
-Astronomical CCDs in the range of 500-1000 megapixels are currently constructed.
+By astronomical standards, a 10 megapixel CCD is small.
+Astronomical CCDs in the range of 500-1000 megapixels are commonly constructed.

 Because CCDs are most sensitive in the near-ultraviolet to near-infrared range, CCD cameras record mostly visible light plus some ultraviolet and infrared radiation.
-Infrared (IR) CCDs are now being developed to accommodate growing interest in IR observation and imaging.
+High-sensitivity infrared (IR) CCDs are being pioneered at UC Berkeley Labs in conjunction with Lawrence Livermore Labs, to accommodate growing interest in IR observation and imaging.
+These new CCDs will increase image resolution by a factor of 10.

-The CCDs pictured above were built in the UCO/Lick CCD lab located at University of California Santa Cruz.
+The CCDs pictured above were built in the UCO CCD lab located at University of California Santa Cruz.
 Note the relative size of the quarter.

 Spectrographs: Analyzing Light

-Echelle spectrum of the sunSpectroscopes analyze light by spreading it into its spectrum, similar to sunlight shining through a prism.
+Echelle spectrum of the sunSpectroscopes analyze light by spreading it into its parts or spectrum, similar to sunlight shining through a prism.
 Spectrographs are spectroscopes that also produces a recorded image of the spectrum.

 Spectrographs record light (using CCDs), spreading it into its constituent components, and draw a spectrum for the observed object.
 Spectra obtained at Lick Observatory include the visible colors plus invisible extensions, particularly infrared.
 The spectrum of an object shows its unique pattern of energy at each wavelength.